PROMOTING BRITISH VALUES AT LATYMER ALL SAINTS PRIMARY SCHOOL

 • Pupils have an annual questionnaire where they are able to put forward their views about the school

-• Our children learn about the wider world of work through initiatives like Business week.
+• Our children learn about the wider world through our exciting and experience led curriculum.

 THE RULE OF LAW

-• Our code of conduct is fairly and consistently reinforced at Latymer All Saints
+• Our behaviour expectations are fairly and consistently reinforced at Latymer All Saints

 • Pupils are clear about the consequences if rules are broken in our school

-• Our code of conduct is an important part of the school ethos and it supports us to promote a harmonious and happy environment where all pupils feel safe.
+• Our behaviour expectations are an important part of the school ethos and it supports us to promote a harmonious and happy environment where all pupils feel safe.

 • Pupils across the school have visits from the police to talk about laws, rights and responsibilities